1. What is the mission of the Central Collection Unit (CCU)?

 Find help for your Electronic Benefits Transfer (EBT) card, SNAP or TANF.

-The OCF prepares fiscal impact statements and certifies the financial impacts of legislation that is to be considered by the DC Council's committees.
+The OCFO prepares fiscal impact statements and certifies the financial impacts of legislation that is to be considered by the DC Council's committees.

 CFO FOIA Policy and link to online FOIA Request Form.
 Includes list of FOIA fees.

 Access a number of financial, credit and economic reports and other information for investment and financial planning.